 I eat my own dog food, metaphorically speaking.
 I created this method to help myself, and I first ran this experiment on Thursday, June 17th, 2021.

-As of today, Sept 21st, 2021, I have been easily Facebook free (except for doing this process, and a few brief moments where I made an announcement).
+As of today, April 22st, 2022, I have been easily Facebook free (except for doing this process, and a few brief moments where I made an announcement).
+I still use Messenger to communicate with certain friends, but otherwise I do no Facebooking at all.

 I had been going through a particularly bad time with Facebook, checking it many times a day.
 I was checking it first thing in the morning, sitting on the toilet.
 In fact, I couldn't go to the bathroom without my iPad mini so I could check Facebook.